h1kim/QTM-350-Final-Project/README.md

 11. Select files and click on 'Download results.'
 12. Open up the Excel Table to observe results.

-For further clarification, feel free to visit [Getting Started with Textract]([url](https://aws.amazon.com/getting-started/hands-on/extract-text-with-amazon-textract/?ref=gsrchandson))
+For further clarification, feel free to visit https://aws.amazon.com/getting-started/hands-on/extract-text-with-amazon-textract/?ref=gsrchandson

 ## Step 3: Our Project: Testing Degree of Blurriness and Mismatched Rate of Extracted Data
 The following steps will outline a general procedure of how to test the accuracy of extracted data with different degrees of data in Python.